trunghng/trunghng.github.io/_posts/2022-04-08-td-learning.md

 import matplotlib.pyplot as plt from tqdm import tqdm
 ```
-Our first step is to define the environment, gridworld with a cliff, which is created by height, width, cliff region, start state, goal state, actions and rewards.
+Our first step is to define the environment, gridworld with a cliff, which is constructed by height, width, cliff region, start state, goal state, actions and rewards.
 ```python
 class GridWorld: